 Cut chicken livers into 2-inch pieces.
 This is kinda gross, so think about something else while you do it.
 For example, would you rather fight a horse-sized duck or ten duck-sized horses?

 Heat about 1 tablespoon of fat over medium-high heat.
 Add chicken livers and brown well on all sides; you want them to get a nice crust.
 Set aside on a plate to catch juices.

-Put the chicken livers back in the pan, toss well, and add the 1 tablespoon of liquid.
+Put the chicken livers back in the pan, toss well, and add 1 tablespoon of vinegar or broth.
 Cover and simmer until liquid is absorbed and chicken livers are cooked through, about 5 minutes.

-BONUS ETYMOLOGY LESSON: The phrase “lily-livered” is from the Medievel belief that the liver was where our courage was stored.
+The phrase “lily-livered” is from the Medieval belief that the liver was where our courage was stored.
 Lilies are pale in color, so being accused of having a pale liver meant you lacked courage.